affektde/docs/en/playlist-exchange/curator.md

 <a name="curator"></a>
 ## Playlist Exchange - For Curators

-First create your personal affect account.
+First create your personal Affekt account.
 Once you have created it, you will be prompted to connect to your **Spotify Account**.
 Now connect your Affect account with your Spotify account and after successful connection you will be redirected to our Paylist Exchange Dashboard.

 <a name="my-playlists"></a>
 ## My Playlists